 The two letters of recommendation should be submitted directly from the letter writers to the Faculty of Mathematics and Computer Science at WWU at the email email@example.com.

-This program will have two annual deadlines: 31 January and 31 July.
+This program has two annual deadlines: 31 January and 1 July.

 Please note that only complete applications will be considered.
 Please submit your complete application as a single pdf file using the email firstname.lastname@example.org.
 Further questions can also be directed to this same email.

 Applicants will be selected by the Masters Scholarships Selection Committee based on criteria of academic excellence, motivation, and adequacy of the research project to the M.Sc.
 Mathematics Münster programme at WWU, and will be assigned a supervisor.